-There are many viruses that belong to the norovirus group.
-This group of viruses spreads very easily.
-Outbreaksin health care settings occur rapidly and can be hard to control.
+Many viruses belong to the norovirus group, and they spread very easily.
+Outbreaks in health care settings occur rapidly and can be hard to control.

-Touches an object or surface that has been contaminated, then placing their hands in their mouth.
+Touch objects or surfaces that have been contaminated, then put their hands in their mouths.
 (Contaminated means the norovirus germ is present.)

 It is possible to be infected with norovirus more than once in your life.

 Most cases do not need testing.
-In some cases, testing for Norovirus is done to understand an outbreak (for instance in a hospital setting).
-This test is done by collecting and sending a sample of your stool and vomit to the lab.
+In some cases, testing for norovirus is done to understand an outbreak, such as in a hospital setting.
+This test is done by collecting a stool or vomit sample and sending it to a lab.

-The treatment for norovirus does not require the use of antibiotics.
-Receiving plenty of extra fluids through a vein (IV, or intravenous) is the best way to prevent the body from becomingdried out(dehydrated) while the illness takes its course.
+Norovirus illnesses are not treated with antibiotics because antibiotics kill bacteria, not viruses.
+Receiving plenty of extra fluids through a vein (IV, or intravenous) is the best way to prevent the body from becoming dehydrated.

-Symptoms will most often resolve in 2 - 3 days.
-Although patients may feel better, they can still spread the virus to others for up to 72 hours (in some cases 1 - 2 weeks) after their symptoms have resolved.
+Symptoms will most often resolve in 2 to 3 days.
+Although patients may feel better, they can still spread the virus to others for up to 72 hours (in some cases 1 to 2 weeks) after their symptoms have resolved.

 Hospital staff and visitors should always stay home if they feel sick or have a fever, diarrhea, or nausea.
-This action will help protect everyone in the hospital.
-Remember, what may seem like just a small problem for you can be a big problem for someone in the hospital who is sick.
+This helps protect others in the hospital.
+Remember, what may seem like a small health problem for you can be a big health problem for someone in the hospital who is already sick.

-Even when there is not a norovirus outbreak, staff and visitors must wash their hands often.
+Even when there is not a norovirus outbreak, staff and visitors must clean their hands often:

 Washing hands with soap and water prevents the spread of any infection.

-This prevents the spread of germs among the staff, the patient, and visitors.
+It prevents the spread of germs among the staff, patient, and visitors.

-Isolation will last until 48 - 72 hours after symptoms have gone way.
+Isolation will last 48 to 72 hours after symptoms have gone way.

 Staff and health care providers must:

-Use proper garments, such as an isolation gown and gloves when entering the patient's room
+Use proper garments, such as isolation gloves and a gown when entering an isolated patient's room.

-Keep patient belongings in biohazard bags and throw away any disposable items
+Keep patient belongings in special bags and throw away any disposable items.